frida/frida-website/_i18n/en/_posts/2021-09-03-frida-15-1-released.markdown

 ## Interception

-Because Swift passes structs directly in registers, there isn't a 1-to-1 mapping between registers and actual arguments, as is the case for SystemV.
+Because Swift passes structs directly in registers, there isn't a 1-to-1 mapping between registers and actual arguments.

 And now that we have JavaScript wrappers for types, and are able to call Swift functions from the JS runtime, a good next step would be extending `Interceptor`